hamidghasemi69/hamidghasemi69.github.io/_pages/about.md

 - Ranked **236th** among **450000** in the nation‑wide public university entrance exam for Bachelor of Science, summer 2009.

-- Admitted to the University of Tehran, **ranked 1st** school in Iran with a four-year scholarship, summer 2009.
+- Admitted to the University of Tehran, **ranked 1st** school in Iran, summer 2009.

 - Served as a convener and chair in a session of Machine Learning applications of Hydrology, AGU 2019.